nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

 To program the certificates, complete the following steps:

 1. `Download nRF Connect for Desktop`_.
 #.
-Update the modem firmware on the on-board modem of the nRF9160-based kit to the latest version by following the steps in `Updating the nRF9160 DK cellular modem`_.
+Update the modem firmware on the on-board modem of the nRF9160-based kit to the latest version by following the steps in :ref:`nrf9160_gs_updating_fw_modem`.
 #.
 Build and program the :ref:`at_client_sample` sample to the nRF9160-based kit as explained in :ref:`gs_programming`.
 #.
 Launch the `LTE Link Monitor`_ application, which is implemented as part of `nRF Connect for Desktop`_.
 #.
 Click :guilabel:`Certificate manager` located at the top right corner.